 Hint: The future of air travel is not this

-If you’re here, you were probably at my workshop on Developing Services with Service Blueprinting for UX Week 2014 or someone pointed you here.
+If you’re here, you were probably at my workshop on Creating & Blueprinting Multichannel Services workshop for Interaction 14 South America or someone pointed you here.

 - The Blueprint Template (thanks to Tiziana from Launchlabs for creating this).